-Every fall, 55 million children across the United States head back to school.
+Every fall, over 55 million children across the United States head back to school.
 With 13 percent of those children typically walking or biking to their classes, AAA warns drivers to be especially vigilant for pedestrians before and after school hours.
-The afternoon hours are particularly dangerous – over the last decade, nearly one-third of child pedestrian fatalities occurred between 3 p.m. and 7 p.m.
+The afternoon hours are particularly dangerous – over the last decade, more than one-fourth of child pedestrian fatalities occurred between 3 p.m. and 7 p.m.

 Launched in 1946, AAA’s School’s Open – Drive Carefully awareness campaign was created as a way to help reduce child pedestrian fatalities and injuries.
 Here are several recommendations from AAA regarding ways drivers can help to keep kids safe:

 - Slow down.
 Speed limits in school zones are reduced for a reason.
 A pedestrian struck by a vehicle traveling at 25 mph is nearly two-thirds less likely to be killed compared to a pedestrian struck by a vehicle traveling just 10 mph faster.

 - Come to a complete stop.
 Research shows that more than one-third of drivers roll through stop signs in school zones or neighborhoods.
 Always come to a complete stop, checking carefully for children on sidewalks and in crosswalks before proceeding.